rust-lang/book/second-edition/src/ch20-00-final-project-a-web-server.md

 To do this, we will:

-1. Learn a little bit about TCP and HTTP.
+1. Learn a little bit about TCP and HTTP
 2. Listen for TCP connections on a socket
 3. Parse a tiny bit of HTTP requests
 4. Create a proper HTTP response